Tejaswi410/Stockzyy/README.md

 **Stockzyy** is a 💻 Streamlit-powered web application for **finance** & **stock price prediction**.
 It lets you explore 📊 historical stock data, visualize trends, and even forecast 📅 future movements — all through an intuitive interface.

+This has been deployed you can check it out here!!...[stockzyy.streamlit.app](https://stockzyy.streamlit.app/)

 ---

 ## ✨ Features